gojimmypi/crMailer/README.md

 The [PatternsAndPractices Microsoft.ApplicationBlocks.Data](https://github.com/gojimmypi/PatternsAndPractices/tree/master/Microsoft.ApplicationBlocks.Data) is used for SQL Access.
 See also the [Stack Exchange Dapper](https://github.com/StackExchange/Dapper) that works extremely well with [.NET Core](https://docs.microsoft.com/en-us/dotnet/core/) apps.
 Undetermined if it will work here.
-The Crystal Reports runtime does not currently work with DotNetCore
+The Crystal Reports runtime does not currently work with DotNetCore.

 This app was developed with the Crystal Reports Developer Edition installed locally, with the runtime installed at the server.